cogeotiff/rio-cogeo/docs/docs/Advanced.md

 Output dataset features:

-- bounds and internal tiles aligned with web-mercator grid.
+- bounds and internal tiles aligned with web-mercator grid (or to a given TMS grid).
-- raw data and overviews resolution match mercator zoom level resolution.
+- raw data and overviews resolution match the TMS zoom level resolution.

 **Important**